2022 in Thailand

-The year 2022 is reckoned as year 2565 in the Buddhist Era.
-The year is marked by anticipated APEC meetings, the first Bangkok governor election after the 2014 coup, and raising inflation following COVID-19 pandemic in the country.
+The year 2022 is the 241st year of the Rattanakosin Kingdom of Thailand.
+It is the seventh year in the reign of King Vajiralongkorn (Rama X), and is reckoned as year 2565 in the Buddhist Era.
+The year was marked by anticipated APEC meetings, the first Bangkok governor election after the 2014 coup, and rising inflation following the COVID-19 pandemic in the country.